GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Conclusions

-In this work, we introduce GelSLAM, a novel tactile-only system for long-horizon object tracking and high-fidelity object-level 3D reconstruction from tactile sequences.
-By leveraging differential representations, GelSLAM robustly captures spatial relationships between tactile readings, even under challenging conditions such as large rotations, minimal overlap, and low surface texture.
-These capabilities support loop closure and tactile relocalization, enabling the system to correct drift and maintain global spatial consistency over time.
-As a result, GelSLAM overcomes the inherently local nature of touch and achieves long-horizon tracking as well as building coherent global reconstructions with detailed geometry.
 In experiments, we show that GelSLAM runs online and maintains accurate tracking across a wide range of everyday objects, effectively correcting drift over long horizons.
 We also demonstrate, both qualitatively and quantitatively, that GelSLAM reconstructs detailed object-level 3D geometry with high accuracy.
 Using GelBelt, we further show that our system can reconstruct large objects such as a tree trunk while preserving fine surface details.
 To the best of our knowledge, GelSLAM is the first tactile-only system to achieve robust and accurate object-level 3D reconstruction at this level of fidelity.

-Despite GelSLAM’s strong performance, several challenges remain and suggest promising directions for future work.
-One limitation is its difficulty with extremely low-texture objects, where loops are hard to detect.
-For objects with highly repetitive patterns, the GNC optimization can provide partial support, but may still fail or even break correctly detected loops, suggesting the need for more reliable algorithms in these challenging cases.
-Another constraint of GelSLAM is the requirement to touch the entire object surface, which is time-consuming.
-This limitation could be addressed by using sparse tactile inputs, with untouched regions filled in based on prior knowledge or through the integration of vision.
-In addition, the contact mask detection method we use sometimes requires manual tuning of the height threshold, which could be replaced with more adaptive methods \cite{suresh2022shapemap}.

-Our current system supports a flexible, in-the-wild setup where a human can operate it without requiring a robot.
-This makes it practical for real-world use, but can lead to redundant exploration, as it is difficult for humans to identify which regions remain untouched.
-A natural extension is to enable autonomous robotic exploration that actively plans where to touch next and when to revisit uncertain areas to improve efficiency.
-We also believe that GelSLAM’s long-horizon object tracking capability could enhance robotic manipulation performance.
-GelSLAM opens a new direction in tactile perception by extending touch from a local sensing modality to one capable of global, long-horizon spatial understanding.
-We believe it has the potential to reshape how robots use touch for manipulation tasks.
+To conclude, GelSLAM’s real-time, long-horizon object tracking capability can enhance robot manipulation performance and potentially reshape how robots utilize touch.
+Beyond tracking, its high-fidelity reconstruction performance demonstrates that tactile sensing can serve as a practical reconstruction modality, particularly for applications requiring high precision under heavy occlusion or involving transparent objects.
+We believe GelSLAM opens a new direction in tactile perception and manipulation by extending touch from a local sensing modality to one capable of global, long-horizon spatial understanding.